Safety and handling

 Anchoring the robot

-Robot that is not anchored WILL fall over!
+A robot that is not anchored will fall over.

-There are 2 ways of anchoring the robot:
+There are 2 ways to anchor the robot:

-- Using the 6 holes in the base of the robot to attach it to the surface
+- Using the 6 holes in the base to bolt it to a surface

-- Using clamps to attach it to the edge of the table or work surface
+- Using clamps to attach it to the edge of a table or work surface

-Base holes are spaced for easy mounting on 30x30 aluminum profiles
+The base holes are spaced for easy mounting on 30×30 mm aluminium profiles.

-Another option is to use "connectors_4_alu_profiles.STL" that can be found in the STL folder of PAROL6 github to create a base like shown in the image below.
-For that you will also need:
+Another option is to use connectors_4_alu_profiles.STL, found in the STL folder of the PAROL6 GitHub repository, to create a base as shown in the image below.
+You will also need:

 Pinching points

 Be careful when the robot is running.
-There are few pinching points that can hurt you and others.
+There are several pinching points that can injure you and others.
+Make sure any additional wires or tubes are kept clear of the pinching points.

 Joint limits